-Music is everywhere!
+Music is everywhere

 Auditory stimulation for people with Alzheimer’s and dementia is effective for mood enhancement, relaxation, and cognition; just as it is for everyone else.
-The calming effects of music are well known.
+The calming effects of music, for instance, are well known.
 Farmers play music to their cows, and the cows produce more and better milk.
 Music makes plants grow larger and healthier; at least according to some studies.
 Music is good for living things including people.
 In fact, Music Therapy is proving to be an effective Alternative Therapy for people with Alzheimer’s disease.

-And it’s not just music that benefits dementia patients (and everyone else, as well).
+And it’s not just music that benefits people with dementia (and everyone else, as well).
 The sound of water, from a babbling brook or an artificial waterfall, is to the ear what a camp fire is to the eye.
 Bird songs are being studied to determine just how positively they effect the human brain.

 Natural sounds are probably the best for mood and meditation.
 A gentle rain, or the wind blowing through pine trees, can work magic.
 To stimulate cognition, a Mozart symphony is probably better.
 And the music that the Alzheimer’s patient enjoyed when he or she was younger is best to stimulate reminiscence.
 Therefore, a variety of sound stimulation is important.